Ortham/ortham.github.io/_posts/2024-05-13-secure-boot-linux.md

 However, it's not clear to me where this password is stored: I assume that it's in the TPM, as I can't think where else would be safe at that point in the boot process.
 If that is the case, that's probably good enough: a compromised MokManager could bypass the password check, but MokManager is signed so that would need one of the distribution signing keys to be compromised too.

-There are other mitigations you can use to protect against this risk, as the MOK certificate is something that gets measured as part of Measured Boot, and you can bind FDE unlock to the relevant TPM PCR (14) so that if a different certificate is used the PCR will be different and unlock will not proceed.
+There are other mitigations you can use to protect against this risk, as the MOK certificate is measured by the shim, which stores the measurement in PCR 14.
 More on that later.

 It's also worth noting that I'm assuming that the keys that Secure Boot trusts by default are trustworthy (it is possible to remove them, but I didn't investigate that), and that a UEFI password is set so that an attacker couldn't just enrol their own key and so have Secure Boot trust their compromised boot components signed with that key.